Skip to content

 Amy Kopischke, Director of Product Management, Merrick Bank

-SPINE was a Google Sheets add-on I took from concept to marketplace through V1.
-ThinkingTime was a Slack app that gave teams time to think before responding — everyone answers independently, then all responses are revealed at once.
+SPINE was a Google Sheets add-on I took from concept to marketplace through V1, then shut it down when the co-founder relationship wasn't working.
+ThinkingTime was a Slack app that gave teams time to think before responding: everyone answers independently, then all responses are revealed at once.
 Kapuno was a community platform where people shared ideas and got feedback from niche interest groups.
-I like building things that start with a question nobody's asking yet.
+These days I'm building for myself first and seeing what sticks.

 How do you lead?